 Our Mission: The Crisis Intervention and Suicide Prevention Centre of BC (Crisis Centre) is a non-profit, volunteer organization committed to helping people help themselves and others deal with crisis.

-In 2013, the Crisis Centre impacted more than 123,000 lives across BC through its three core programs:
+In 2015, the Crisis Centre impacted more than 108,000 lives across BC through its three core services:

 Provide youth and adults with an opportunity to talk openly yet confidentially when in distress, or crisis, seek emotional support, and locate referral services in their community.

 Communities We Serve

 The Crisis Centre serves the communities of Vancouver, Burnaby, North Vancouver, West Vancouver, the Sea-to-Sky Corridor (Squamish, Whistler & Pemberton), the Sunshine Coast and Powell River.
-Toll-free access is provided to the Sea-to-Sky Corridor and the Sunshine Coast.
 Services are also provided province-wide through our web-based chats for youth and adults in distress and 1-800-SUICIDE (1-800-784-2433 – operated in participation with the Crisis Line Association of BC).
 Service providers and community members from all over BC attend our training programs.